QuiltMC/rfcs/structure/0006-governance.md

 - All members of the relevant team
 - All members of all the sub teams of the relevant team
 - All members of all the parent teams of the relevant team

-In case the removal is against an administrative board member, all the existing teams are considered as relevant.
+- When the team in question is the Admin Board: All members of all teams

 ### Dismissing a Team

-If a team is found to be uncapable of managing itself anymore, any team member or administrative board member can, with enough justification, start a vote to remove all team members from the specified team.
-All organization members are eligible to vote.
+When a team is no longer able to manage itself, any member of the organization may, with proper justification, start a vote to remove all members of the team in question.
+All organization members are eligiable to vote in this scenario.

-If the majority votes in favor, all current team members are removed and the administrative board will designate one or many new team leads who will be in charge of building the new team.
+If the majority votes in favor, all current team members are removed and the Administrative Board will designate one or more new team leads who will be in charge of building the new team.

 # Drawbacks